pydsigner/anchovy/README.md

 # Anchovy

-Anchovy is a lightweight static site generator with a few core focuses which differentiate it from the many other options available.
+Anchovy is a minimal, unopinionated file processing engine intended for static website generation.

 * **Minimal:** Anchovy is less than a thousand lines of code and has no mandatory dependencies.
 Plus, Anchovy can be used for real projects without